B-UMMI/LMAS/docs/report/overview.rst

 This is devided into two sections: **Input Data** and **About**.

-Input data presents the name of the file passed to '--reference' parameter, the sample names of the short-read paired-end raw sequencing files passed to '--fastq', and the number of reads in each file.
+Input data presents the name of the file passed to ``--reference`` parameter, the sample names of the short-read paired-end raw sequencing files passed to ``--fastq``, and the number of reads in each file.

-The About loads information about the samples used, in markdown, passed on to LMAS with the '--md' parameter.
+The About loads information about the samples used, in markdown, passed on to LMAS with the ``--md`` parameter.
 This is an optional parameter so, if missing, no information will be presented.